 The following data registers hold the signed or unsigned integers.
-There is an implied fixed radix multiplier or remainder after division.
-CREG, considered two 16-bit registers (CH and CL), holds

-MOTOROLA 72 the product or accumulated product after multiplication, or the numerator before division and the quotient after division.
+There is an implied fixed radix point at the right of bit 0.
+AREG holds the value of the multiplicand or the divisor.
+BREG holds the multiplier or remainder after division.
+CREG, considered two 16-bit registers (CH and CL), holds the product or accumulated product after multiplication, or the numerator before division and the quotient after division.